EmilB04/VarsEL/README.md

-# varsEL
+# VarsEL

-varsEL is a private project designed to fetch and display electricity prices from an API.
+VarsEL is a private project designed to fetch and display electricity prices from an API.
 It consists of a backend service built with Spring Boot and a frontend application developed using Quasar Framework.

 ## Features
 - Fetch electricity prices for different regions and cities.